 \subsubsection{Function blackboxOpt}

-\texttt{SPOPlus} directly obtains a loss while \texttt{blackboxOpt} provides a solution.
+\texttt{SPOPlus} directly computes a loss, whereas \texttt{blackboxOpt} provides a solution as a layer.
 Thus, \texttt{blackboxOpt} makes it possible to use various loss functions.
-Compared to \texttt{SPOPlus}, \texttt{blackboxOpt} requires an additional parameter \texttt{lambd}, which is the interpolation hyperparameter $\lambda$ for the differentiable black-box solver.
+Compared to \texttt{SPOPlus}, \texttt{blackboxOpt} requires an additional parameter \texttt{lambd}, which is the interpolation degree $\lambda$ for finite difference.
 According to \citet{poganvcic2019differentiation}, the values of $\lambda$ should be between $10$ and $20$.

-Since \texttt{blackboxOpt} works as a differentiable optimizer, there is only one parameter \texttt{pred\_cost} for the forward pass.
-As in the code below, the output is the optimal solution for the given predicted cost:
+Since \texttt{blackboxOpt} functions as a differentiable optimizer, there is only one parameter \texttt{pred\_cost} for the forward pass.
+As shown in the code below, the output is the optimal solution for the given predicted coefficients: